 Enhancing your games room can often mean making tricky decisions on how to best utilise your space.
 One of the most popular table games that you’ll find in many games rooms is pool.
 But once you’ve purchased a pool table, there’s often not much room left to fit anything else – unless you’ve built yourself a man cave.

-That’s where ping pong conversion table tops for pool tables come in.
+That’s where ping pong conversion tops for pool tables come in.
 There are a growing number of these products out in the market that allow you to add a table tennis table on top of your billiard table.
 Even more, the quality of the gameplay with conversion tops can rival some of the better tables out there.

-We’ve reviewed a range of conversion tables, identified what you should look out for if and selected our top 5.
+We’ve reviewed a range of conversion tables, identified what you should look out for if and selected our top picks.